eado/boelter/README.md

 # boelter
-A mini pop quiz game for CS 118
+A mini pop quiz game for CS 33, originally created by https://github.com/eado for CS 118, updated and modified by https://github.com/burturt

 ## Requirements
 Docker >=v24